BoolPurist/Sunken-Castle/README.md

 Caution: We only tested the game on windows 10.
 So it is not certain if it works on another os.

-Currently the executable can not be downloaded directly.
-You have to build yourself.
-To do that, clone the respo on your computer.

-Start the project with the version "2019.3.13f1" by selecting the folder "Rogue-Game-2D-Unity-Project" in unity hub.
-Go to the file/Build Settings and make sure "PC, Max & Linux Standalone is selected".
-Then select file/build and run and select the folder where the executable game should be stored.
-Then in that folder you should find the executable you can double click to start the game.
-The executable should have the name of the unity project.
+You can download the folder with the excutable under the section [releases](https://github.com/BoolPurist/Sunken-Castle/releases) of this respo.
+The executable should have the name of the unity project "Sunken Castle".
+Just double click it and have fun with the game ^^.

 ## Bugs and Feature Requests